-The following short video will give you a quick overview of how to use the App Build feature within Kumulos.
+The following short video will give a quick overview of how to use the App Build feature in Kumulos.

-This will prompt you to choose your preferred data hosting option, discussed below.
+This will prompt you to choose your preferred data hosting option, which is discussed below.

 Choosing Data Hosting¶

-When enabling the Build feature, you will be asked to choose which data hosting option you would like.
+When enabling the Build feature, you will be asked to choose a data hosting option.

 New Managed Database¶